twburger/MSEPX/README.md

 # MSEPX

-Using threaded programming and interprocess communications and Windows services to change the ignore list in Windows Defender
+Using threaded programming, interprocess communications and Windows services to change the ignore list in Windows Defender

 C++, IPC, Windows, Defender